bigteamscienceconference/bigteamscienceconference.github.io/registration.md

 > All proceeds will be used to develop and improve upon future big team science projects.
 Registration will be limited to 1,000 attendees.

 <!--
-Registration for the 2023 BTSCON is not yet open, but you are still welcome to make tax-deductible donations toward future Big Team Science efforts (to be shared by the sponsor organizations).

 # [Donate Here!](https://opencollective.com/psysciacc/events/test-event-23392c94/contribute/registration-2022-big-team-science-conference-40278)
 -->